 - 33. As previously mentioned, the Corporations Act imposes certain obligations on brokers to disclose to their clients about any benefit that they will receive in connection with any advice they may give to the client.
 The broker is required to disclose this information at the time of giving the advice. - 34.
 The Panel's policy on broker handling fees is partly based on the expectation that brokers will comply with their disclosure obligations in respect of broker handling fees.
 The Panel expects that disclosure will be made in a way that is meaningful, and not merely constitute a blanket disclosure about the possibility of receiving benefits in relation to transactions generally at the beginning of a client relationship.
-Disclosure should be made before the client accepts the takeover offer.
+Disclosure should be made at the time the broker recommends acceptance or rejection of the fee and certainly before the client accepts the takeover offer.